Soil Foodweb Inc.

 Soil Foodweb Institute (Australia)

 The Australian arm of the Soil Foodweb Inc. laboratory and consulting service was opened at Lismore in 2001 and works closely with Southern Cross University.

 Understanding soil health requires a detailed knowledge of which organisms occur, which ones are working, how many are present, and whether the soil food web has the right balance for the desired crops/plants.

 With this information we are able to devise the right management plans tailored to your specific needs so as to achieve a sustainable, productive and low-input system.

-The large numbers of samples that have been analysed by our Australian laboratories have enabled SFI to gain a comprehensive understanding of micro-organism balance and function specific to the wide range of crops, soils and climates that are within Australia.
+The large numbers of samples that have been analysed by our Australian laboratory has enabled SFI to gain a comprehensive understanding of micro-organism balance and function specific to the wide range of crops, soils and climates that are within Australia and Asia.

-The team at SFI is fully committed to assisting growers achieve true sustainable soil fertility without the need for toxic and costly chemicals thereby enabling you to improve crop yields and the returns on your investment.
+The team at SFI, led by Chris and David Ellery, is fully committed to assisting growers achieve true sustainable soil fertility without the need for toxic and costly chemicals thereby enabling you to improve crop yields and the returns on your investment.